almereyda/awesome-starred/README.md

 ## Python

+- [lab](https://github.com/Uberspace/lab) - The Uberlab provides various tutorials - written by you! - on how to run software and tools on Uberspace 7.
+- [pantalaimon](https://github.com/matrix-org/pantalaimon) - E2EE aware proxy daemon for matrix clients.
 - [solar-time-vs-standard-time](https://github.com/stefano-maggiolo/solar-time-vs-standard-time) - Tools and data to create a map of differences between solar time and standard time.
 - [VectorCloud](https://github.com/rmountjoy92/VectorCloud) - A web interface for Anki Vector
 - [Kunteksto](https://github.com/DataInsightsInc/Kunteksto) - The tool to translate your CSV data files into RDF, XML and JSON with full semantics and syntactic validation.